bushrat011899/ES-MAME-Scraper/README.md

 ROM Info Scraper with XML output designed for EmulationStation on the Raspberry Pi

+The only information grabbed at the moment is the proper name, but support for genres, year, manufacturer, etc. can be added at a later date.
+This information is gotten from MameDB.com, as it is a reliable source of information for MAME ROMs.

 Installation
 ============

 Download and install ElementTree from [Here](http://effbot.org/zone/element-index.htm)

 Download and install Requests from [Here](https://pypi.python.org/pypi/requests)

+As this is a single file Python script, there is no need to "install" it, just place it anywhere you see fit.

 Usage